The Responsible Fisheries Alliance

 Mitigating interactions between seabirds and trawl gear

-Like other members of SADSTIA, Viking Fishing complies with an exacting suite of regulations aimed at reducing the interactions between seabirds and trawl gear.
+Like other members of SADSTIA, the Viking Fishing Division complies with an exacting suite of regulations aimed at reducing the interactions between seabirds and trawl gear.
 These regulations include the mandatory deployment of bird scaring (or tori) lines at the start of every trawl; a standard for coating trawl cables with lubricants; a requirement to trim cable joins; a ban on releasing offal during winching; and the development of individual bird management plans.

 These measures have been so successful in South Africa, that the incidence of albatrosses killed or injured by trawl gear has dropped by an estimated 99% since 2006.